Skip to main content

 Key terminology

-The table below summarizes how different targeting conditions interact with our Kameleoon SDKs.
+The table below summarizes how different targeting conditions interact with Kameleoon SDKs.
 The columns represent the specific targeting condition and SDK environment, while the cells indicate whether calling getRemoteVisitorData() is required to retrieve the relevant data type.

 • Targeting condition: Refers to the specific user or session attribute being tracked or used for targeting (Conversion, Browser, Custom Data, for example).

-• Client-side: Describes data handling for our standard client-side SDKs, typically operating within a user’s web browser or mobile app.
+• Client-side: Describes data handling for standard client-side SDKs, typically operating within a user’s web browser or mobile app.

 • Client-side (Cross-device): Explains data handling for client-side implementations that aim to maintain a consistent visitor profile across multiple devices or sessions, which may necessitate remote calls for historical data.